epam/syndicate-rule-engine/deployment/aws-ami/docs/provisioning-via-AWS-CloudFormation.md

 Configure AWS CloudFormation options provided by AWS:

 - **Permissions:** specify IAM Role that will be used by AWS CloudFormation to deploy the stack.
-The role must have permissions to create such AWS resources: EC2 Security Groups, EC2 Launch Templates, EC2 Instance Profiles, EC2 Instances.
+The role must have permissions to create such AWS resources: EC2 Launch Templates, EC2 Instance Profiles, EC2 Instances.
-  Credentials of the user who deploys the stack are used in case of no Role is specified.
+  Credentials of the user who deploys the stack are used in case of no Role is specified;
 - **Stack failure options:** choose the `Preserve successfully provisioned resources` option.
 It will ensure that You will still be able to access the instance in case the initial setup fails.
 If such event happens You will be able to access initialization logs and share them with EPAM Syndicate Team.
-If You choose the default value for this option, AWS CloudFormation will terminate the instance immediately when the installation fails.
+If You choose the default value for this option, AWS CloudFormation will terminate the instance immediately when the installation fails;
 - **Capabilities:** confirm that You `Acknowledge that AWS CloudFormation might create IAM resources.`.
 It's required if You specified IAM Role in the previous section.
 No custom role will be created but the one You have specified will be attached to the instance profile.